FlameWolf/quick-pad-v2/README.md

 npm run preview
 ```

-This starts the Vercel CLI (`vercel dev`, serving the `api/auth/*` functions) alongside `vite preview` (serving the built UI from `dist/`), so the OAuth flow works against the production build.
+This also runs through `scripts/run-all.js`, starting the Vercel CLI (`vercel dev`, serving the `api/auth/*` functions) alongside `vite preview` (serving the built UI from `dist/`), so the OAuth flow works against the production build.
 It does not rebuild automatically — run `npm run build` first.

 ### Format source files